Vietnam.vn - Nền tảng quảng bá Việt Nam

 German newspaper Bild reported on September 14 that Ukrainian President Volodymyr Zelensky plans to propose a ceasefire plan with Russia in some war zones, as part of a “victory plan” that Mr. Zelensky plans to present to Western leaders.

-The plan includes a request to allow Ukraine to use Western weapons for long-range strikes on Russian soil, as well as Kyiv agreeing to local ceasefires in some areas, thereby temporarily freezing hostilities, the newspaper said.
+The plan includes allowing Ukraine to use Western weapons for long-range strikes on Russian soil, the newspaper said, as well as Kyiv agreeing to local ceasefires in some areas, thereby temporarily freezing hostilities.

-However, on September 15, the Ukrainska Pravda newspaper quoted the Ukrainian president's media advisor Dmytro Lytvyn as affirming that the information given by Bild was false and that the media agency had not seen any documents about the victory plan.
+However, on September 15, the Ukrainska Pravda newspaper quoted the Ukrainian president's media advisor, Dmytro Lytvyn, as confirming that the information given by Bild was false and that the media agency had not seen any documents about the victory plan.

-Bild spread false information, without having seen the victory plan and among the few people involved in preparing this plan, no one had ever spoken to Bild ,” said adviser Lytvyn.
+Bild spread falsehoods, without having seen the victory plan and among the few people involved in preparing this plan, no one had ever spoken to Bild ,” said adviser Lytvyn.

 Ukraine receives 18 "homemade" self-propelled guns donated by Denmark